War: A Great Human Tragedy, and Why We Can Abolish It

-I’ll begin this page on war by asking a simple question.
-It’s the one I ask of audiences at the beginning of every talk on war.
-I ask them to answer it just in their own mind as opposed to immediately sharing outloud.
+I’ll begin this page on war by asking a simple question I ask of audiences at the beginning of every talk I give on war.
+I ask them to answer it just in their own mind as opposed to immediately sharing their answer outlaid.
 Here it is:

 “Knowing what you know about history and about human nature, do you think it’s possible that humans could end war.
 This isn’t ‘would you like us to end war,’ it’s just, do you think it’s possible?
 And please, not a lot of rational thought about it….just your first gut reaction.”